awjuliani/awjuliani.github.io/_pages/about.md

 During my time at [Araya Inc](https://research.araya.org/) I led a pair of projects studying the potential for current deep learning architectures to capture the functional properties of current leading models of consciousness.
 This included a proposal that the Transformer architecture can be understood as functional Global Neuronal Workspace.

-At [Microsoft Research](https://www.microsoft.com/en-us/research/) I am currently focusing on using theoretical frameworks from deep reinforcement learning to model both healthy and pathological representation learning, belief formation, and decision making in humans.
-The goal of this line of research is to better understanding mental health disorders and their potential treatment through novel modalities such as psychedelics, meditation, and neurofeedback.
+At [Microsoft Research](https://www.microsoft.com/en-us/research/) I am currently focusing on using the theoretical framework of deep reinforcement learning to model both healthy and pathological representation learning, belief formation, and decision making in humans.
+The goal of this line of research is to better understanding mental health disorders and their potential treatment through novel modalities such as psychedelic-assisted therapy, meditation, and neurofeedback.

 [Download my curriculum vitae](/assets/pdf/juliani_cv.pdf)